|

 lazy evaluation of the expression is retrieved from the

-example exclude sda and sdb, but print everything else ('!~'
+For example, to exclude sda and sdb, but print everything else

 lsblk --filter 'NAME !~ "sd[ab]"'

 Define a custom counter.
-The counters are printed after the
+Custom counters are printed after the

 standard output.
 The name is the custom name of the counter,

-the optional param is the name of the column to be used for
+the optional parameter is the name of the column to be used

-If the param is not specified, then the counter counts the
+specified, then the counter counts the number of lines.

-For example, --ct MyCounter:SIZE:sum will count the summary
+For example, --ct MyCounter:SIZE:sum reports the total of the

-EXPERIMENTAL.
-See also --ct and scols-filter(5).
-For example,
+This feature is EXPERIMENTAL.
+See also --ct and

 lsblk --ct-filter 'TYPE=="part"' --ct Partitions:SIZE:sum \